secretstartups/handbook/content/handbook/marketing/developer-relations/strategic-plans/contributor-program-unification.md

 Another non-trivial gap is the lack of an explicit diversity and inclusion incentive within the contributor community.
 We should experiment and develop ideas to increase diversity in our community, attract and retain top contributors from underrepresented groups, and promote a safe and inclusive community.

-## Phase 1:  Establish a consistent method for measuring activity value, including non-code contributions
+## Phase 1: Establish a consistent method for measuring activity value, including non-code

 We aim to keep the spirit of the code contributor program, the GitLab Heroes, Meetups and others, while removing the unique processes around them and unifying those in a single program.
 Additionally, we are adding support for recognizing non-code contributions.